Unbounder1/kubernetes_deployments/README.md

 This repository contains Kubernetes manifests for deploying a web server, file server, and related services.
 It includes configurations for scaling, networking, and persistent storage.

+## TODO

+-> switch from tailscale to openvpn tunnel
+-> create subnet for metallb svc advertising

 ## Features
 - **File Server**: NFS-based persistent storage.
 - **Web Server**: Nginx-based deployment with tailscale ingress.